t0tem/ML_project1/Prediction_Assignment.md

 testing <- read.csv("data/pml-testing.csv")
 ```

-Let's take a look at number of observations and variables in our data set
+Let's take a look at dimensions of our data set

 ```r
 dim(training)